Sending End Voltage using Power Factor(STL) Solution

 How to Calculate Sending End Voltage using Power Factor(STL)?

-Sending End Voltage using Power Factor(STL) calculator uses Sending End Voltage = sqrt((((Receiving End Voltage*cos(Receiving End Phase Angle))+(Receiving End Current*Resistance))^2)+(((Receiving End Voltage*sin(Receiving End Phase Angle))+(Receiving End Current*Capacitive Reactance))^2)) to calculate the Sending End Voltage, The Sending End Voltage using Power Factor(STL) formula is defined as the voltage we have given to the system.
+Sending End Voltage using Power Factor(STL) calculator uses Sending End Voltage = sqrt(((Receiving End Voltage*cos(Receiving End Phase Angle))+(Receiving End Current*Resistance))^2+((Receiving End Voltage*sin(Receiving End Phase Angle))+(Receiving End Current*Capacitive Reactance))^2) to calculate the Sending End Voltage, The Sending End Voltage using Power Factor(STL) the electrical potential difference at the source end of the line relative to the load voltage.
+In short lines, this voltage remains relatively constant due to minimal impedance effects, ensuring efficient power transfer with negligible voltage drop from source to load.
 Sending End Voltage is denoted by Vs symbol.

 FAQ